top of page

 Mariners serving in a QMED position must hold a QMED rating, but it’s an Unlicensed position.
 QMED is a USCG rating attached to the mariner’s Merchant Mariner Credentials (MMC).

 QMED is the entry-level rating in the engine department.
 It’s one of the first steps toward achieving any Engineering Officer License.
-Essentially, QMED is the equivalent of an Able Seaman, who works in the Deck Department rather than the Engine Department.
+Essentially, QMED is the equivalent of an Able Seaman (Able Seamen work in the Deck Department rather than the Engine Department.)

 What does a QMED do?